pierre-parel/cbd/README.md

 - Applied advanced **image augmentation** techniques such as random rotation, translation, and contrast adjustment to enhance generalization and reduce overfitting.
 - Trained the model with a **validation loss of 0.1952**, using **categorical cross-entropy** loss and the **Adam optimizer**, fine-tuned over 100 epochs for reliable defect detection.

+## File Descriptions

+### `evaluate.py`
+This script evaluates a pre-trained model's performance on training and test datasets.
+It uses a saved model to classify 17 classes of green coffee bean defects and outputs the evaluation metrics.
+The script includes dataset preparation and ensures compatibility with TensorFlow and Keras frameworks.

+### `generate_augmented_images.py`
+Generates additional training data through image augmentation techniques such as rotation at various angles.
+Processes all images in the training dataset folder and saves the augmented images in the same directory.
+Useful for improving model generalization and reducing overfitting.

+### `generate_split.py`
+Splits the dataset into training and testing subsets with a specified validation split and ensures stratified sampling based on class labels.
+Saves the organized datasets into separate directories for easy access during training and evaluation.
+Handles image resizing and directory setup.

+### `transfer_learning.py`
+Implements transfer learning using EfficientNetV2S as the base model, fine-tuned to classify green coffee bean defects.
+Applies data augmentation during preprocessing and trains the model with categorical cross-entropy loss and Adam optimizer.
+Includes checkpoints for saving the best-performing model and generates accuracy/loss plots.

+### `run.sh`
+Automates the complete workflow, including environment setup, dataset preparation, augmentation, model training, and evaluation.
+Unzips the dataset, organizes it, performs augmentations, trains the model, and evaluates its performance.
+Ensures a streamlined end-to-end pipeline for running the project.

+### `clean.sh`
+Removes all generated files and directories, including augmented datasets, models, and plots, to reset the project environment.
+Prepares the setup for a clean rerun of the workflow.

 ## Setting Up the Environment
 Tensorflow with GPU access is no longer supported past **TensorFlow 2.10**.
 Hence, it is recommended to use WSL2.
 The instructions below are from [NVIDIA's setup docs for CUDA in WSL](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).
 1. Launch your preferred Windows Terminal/Command Prompt/Powershell and install WSL: